Local and global applications of the Minimal Model Program for co-rank one foliations on threefolds: Introduction

 \begin{thm} [= Theorem \ref{t_lc_sep}] Let $\cal F$ be a germ of a log canonical foliation singularity on $0 \in \bb C^3$.
 Then $\cal F$ admits a separatrix. \end{thm}

 Our strategy of proof actually provides a more general version of this result allowing the underlying analytic germ to be singular.

 In \cite{CC92} it is shown that non-dicritical foliation singularities always admit separatrices, confirming a conjecture of R. Thom.
-Log canonical singlarities are in general dicritical and so \cite{CC92} does not apply to prove existence of separatrices for this class of singularities.
-The problem of finding separatrices for dicritical singularities has also been considered by \cite{MolinaSamper19} where the existence of a separatrix is proven under the assumption that the foliation singularity is of toric type.
-We remark again that in general a dicritical singularity will have no separatrices.

-We expect that Theorem \ref{t_lc_sep_intro} could be used to examine a local analogue of a conjecture of Brunella that has been formulated in \cite{CRVS15} and explored in \cite{CRV15}.
+Log canonical singularities are in general dicritical and so \cite{CC92} does not apply to prove existence of separatrices for this class of singularities.
+Theorem \ref{t_lc_sep_intro} is also closely related to a local analogue of a conjecture of Brunella that has been formulated in \cite{CRVS15} and explored in \cite{CRV15}.